-I knew this week would be a tough one in old home renovation land, but as of last night, didn’t know it would be this tough.
+I knew this week of the One Room Challenge would be a tough one in old home renovation land, but as of last night, didn’t know it would be this tough.
 We were out of town for a four day weekend, meaning a lot of work was not happening.
 We knew this in advance and felt really good leaving on Friday because on Thursday we had the plumbing issue that was holding us up resolved.
 Yes, there is about $1,300 worth of unplanned plumbing expenses in our basement.
 I just might feature images of our new PVC pipe during the reveal.
 The radiator was lifted and bolted to the wall so we could lay the floor.
 We planned on coming home and laying the concrete board so we could lay the tile floor today (Wednesday).

 EXCEPT THE LEAK.
 The radiator was leaking.
 The plumber is coming today to disconnect the radiator and we can get on with laying the floor.
 At this point I’m crazy nervous about completing this project on time, but Will is still optimistic.